FAQs About Shamanism

 The shamanic practitioner asks you about your situation or problem and then journeys to helpers in the spirit worlds for information, guidance and direct spiritual help in dealing with the problem.
 After discussing the journey with you and obtaining your informed consent, the practitioner performs any indicated healing activities.

 How long does it take?

-Sessions typically take an hour to an hour and a half.
+Sessions typically take more than an hour up to an hour and a half or two hours.

 How much does it cost?